TTK4145/Project2018/EVALUATION.md

 #### Normal operation
 When either one, two or three elevators are initialized they should adher to specification.

-Note: *You will be allowed to reinitialized your elevator system between testing with one, two and three elevators*
+Note: *You will be allowed to reinitialize your elevator system between testing with one, two and three elevators*

 #### Fault tolerance
 The elevator system should adher to specification when faults are introduced.